MottalebGakk/ExperimentsSDK/README.md

 ## License

-DeenIslamBLSDK is available under the MIT license.
+SdkExperimentHP is available under the MIT license.
 See the LICENSE file for more info